 But even though sustainability seems to be the new black on the fashion stage, it can be difficult to figure out what this fluffy term covers.
 Especially since people seem to be pointing to different explanations of what different forms of sustainability in fashion mean.

-Some claim that it is all about the sustainable materials and the use of eco-friendly textiles that needs to be the first priority.
+Some claim that it is all about sustainable materials and the use of eco-friendly textiles that needs to be the first priority.
 Others highlight ethical fashion as the most important fact.
 Others again point to the fact that recycling should be a top priority.

 So I can easily understand if you are a little confused.
 I was too.
 With all these people pointing to different factors as the most important thing in sustainable fashion, it can be quite difficult to figure out who to trust and what is true.

-The 7 types of sustainability in fashion
+The 7 forms of sustainability in fashion

 But in reality, they may all be right.
 Because sustainability in fashion isn’t just about one thing or one goal.
-There exist multiple types of sustainability in fashion, and probably more than the seven ones I have listed in this article.
+There exist multiple forms of sustainability in fashion, and probably more than the seven ones I have listed in this article.

-1. Rent, Swap and Lease
+1. Rent, Swap, and Lease